 How do I become a Geography Ambassador?

-We ask that you attend a three-hour training session before starting to volunteer on the scheme.
+We ask that you attend a five hour training session before starting to volunteer on the scheme.
 The training session is fun, interactive and aims to equip you with everything you need to feel confident for your first visit.

 We run training sessions at many different universities around the country so if you are interested in joining the scheme please fill in one of the application forms below and email it to Simon Faulkner.
 Training sessions are arranged throughout the academic year but are confirmed at different times so contact Simon for an up to date list.

 - Undergraduate Ambassador application form PDF | Word